SCLu17/font-newg8/README.md

 Modifications are Copyright 2012–2017 by Michael Sharpe (msharpe@ucsd.edu) and are subject to the Aladdin Free Public Licence.

-Modified character mappings by Bruce S.C.
+Further behind-the-scenes modifications by Bruce S.C.
 Lu 2021–2022.